alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

 ]
 ```

-Then to combine these into factors, we can use the rather nifty [itertools.product][product], which takes a series of iterables, and spits out all the ordered combinations of the different iterables it receives.
+Then to combine these into divisors, we can use the rather nifty [itertools.product][product], which takes a series of iterables, and spits out all the ordered combinations of the different iterables it receives.
 It selects one entry from each list of prime powers, and then by multiplying them together we get a divisor of *n*.

 ```python